Kandru/mimesis-player-enhancements/README.md

 | **Spawn Scaling** | Scale mimic/monster spawn budgets by type and player count | No — host only |
 | **Loot Multiplicator** | Scale loot quantity by where it comes from and item type | No — host only |

 Based on community mods by [MorePlayers from NeoMimicry](https://github.com/NeoMimicry/MorePlayers), [MoreVoices from Risikus](https://thunderstore.io/c/mimesis/p/Risikus/More_Voices/), [MimesisPersistence from JoanR](https://github.com/JoanRLopez/MimesisPersistence), and [MimesisJoinAnytime from Shlygly](https://github.com/Shlygly/MimesisJoinAnytime).
-Please support the original authors instead of me :)
+Please support the original authors as well :)

 ## Install